 Meatless crumbles: Swap out the chickpea-walnut taco crumbles for your favorite vegan ground beef crumbles.
 (Either store-bought or homemade.)
 Cook this separately according to package instructions.
 I suggest adding 1-2 tablespoons of Taco Seasoning to flavor it while cooking.
 Use about 1-2 cups crumbles.

 Make it spicy: This recipe is mild as written if using mild salsa and taco seasoning.
-For some heat, include diced jalapeño (either fresh or pickled), chipotle in adobo sauce, or simply top with your favorite hot sauce before serving.
+For some heat, include diced jalapenos (either fresh or pickled), chipotle in adobo sauce, a pinch of cayenne pepper, or simply top with your favorite hot sauce before serving.

 Serving